gajenderyadavv/medusa_dev/README.md

 This documentation outlines the steps to deploy the Medusa app using Docker, AWS ECS Fargate, and GitHub Actions for CI/CD.

-🚀 Docker Setup

-Set up a Dockerfile in your Medusa app root.

-Build the Docker image.

-Run the Docker container locally, exposing the necessary ports.

-🐳 Pushing Docker Image to AWS ECR

-Authenticate Docker with your AWS ECR.

-Tag the Docker image with your ECR repository URL.

-Push the tagged image to ECR.

-☁️ ECS Fargate Setup

-Create a new ECS cluster.

-Define a task definition specifying the Docker image and port mappings.

-Register the task definition with ECS.

-Create a Fargate service, linking it to the cluster and task definition.

-🔄 CI/CD with GitHub Actions

-Add a GitHub Actions workflow file in .github/workflows/deploy.yml.

-Set up the workflow to:

-Checkout the code.

-Set up Docker Buildx.

-Authenticate to ECR.

-Build and tag the Docker image.

-Push the image to ECR.

-Update the ECS service to trigger a new deployment.

-Add the following GitHub secrets:

-AWS_ACCESS_KEY_ID

-AWS_SECRET_ACCESS_KEY
+# 🚀 Medusa App Deployment with Docker, AWS ECS Fargate, and CI/CD

+This repository contains the setup and deployment process for the Medusa app using Docker, AWS ECS Fargate, and GitHub Actions for CI/CD.

+---

+## 📦 Docker Setup

+### 1. Dockerfile
+- Ensure a `Dockerfile` exists in the root of your Medusa app.
+- It should define the base image, working directory, dependencies, and exposed ports.

+### 2. Build Docker Image
+- Build the Docker image using the Docker CLI.

+### 3. Run Docker Container
+- Run the container locally and map the necessary ports (9000 and 7001).

+---

+## 🐳 Push Docker Image to AWS ECR

+### 1. Authenticate Docker with ECR
+- Use AWS CLI to log in to your ECR repository.

+### 2. Tag Docker Image
+- Tag the Docker image with your ECR repository URL.

+### 3. Push Image to ECR
+- Push the tagged image to your AWS ECR repository.

+---

+## ☁️ Deploy to ECS Fargate

+### 1. Create an ECS Cluster
+- Use AWS CLI or Console to create an ECS cluster.

+### 2. Define Task Definition
+- Create a task definition with container details (image, ports, CPU, memory).

+### 3. Register Task Definition
+- Register the task definition in ECS.

+### 4. Create Fargate Service
+- Set up an ECS Fargate service linked to your cluster and task definition.

+---

+## 🔄 CI/CD with GitHub Actions

+### 1. Add GitHub Actions Workflow
+- Create a workflow file at `.github/workflows/deploy.yml`.

+### 2. Workflow Steps
+- Checkout the code.
+- Set up Docker Buildx.
+- Authenticate with ECR.
+- Build and tag the Docker image.
+- Push the Docker image to ECR.
+- Update ECS service to trigger a new deployment.

+### 3. Add GitHub Secrets
+- Add the following secrets to your repository settings:
+  - `AWS_ACCESS_KEY_ID`
+  - `AWS_SECRET_ACCESS_KEY`

+---

+## ✅ Continuous Deployment Flow

+Every push to the `main` branch will:
+1. Trigger the GitHub Actions workflow.
+2. Build and push the Docker image to ECR.
+3. Update the ECS Fargate service with the new image.
+4. Deploy the latest version of the Medusa app.

+---

+## 🔗 Useful Commands (Optional)

+- **Build Docker image:** `docker build -t medusa-app .`
+- **Run Docker container:** `docker run -p 9000:9000 -p 7001:7001 medusa-app`
+- **Authenticate to ECR:** `aws ecr get-login-password --region us-east-1 | docker login --username AWS --password-stdin <your-ecr-url>`
+- **Push image to ECR:** `docker push <your-ecr-url>:latest`

+---

+For any questions or suggestions, feel free to open an issue! ✨